emqx/eip/active/0033-agent-registry.md

 **Why Declined**:
 - Diverges from the proposed cross-vendor A2A topic model
-- Makes interoperability guidance harder for users adopting an A2A MQTT profile
+- Makes interoperability guidance harder for users adopting the A2A-over-MQTT profile
 - `a2a/v1/discovery/...` aligns discovery and interaction naming conventions